September 15 7pm EST - Webinar: Digital Citizenship (recording coming soon)

 The Indiana Department of Education celebrates Indiana Digital Citizenship Week the first full week of September following Labor Day.
 The #INDigCitWeek celebration is part of an ongoing effort to teach students how to make safe, smart, and ethical decisions in the digital world.
 We envision Indiana Digital Citizenship Week providing you with the momentum to pursue becoming a Digital Citizenship Recognized district, school, or educator through Common Sense Education and by joining the Be Internet Awesome movement through Google!
 Both of these excellent programs can provide resources and connections for building good digital citizens.

-*You need apply again this year to earn their 2019-2021 badge Common Sense Recognition Program.
+*You need to apply again this year to earn your 2020-2021 badge Common Sense Recognition Program.

 Common Sense Education organization offers free, research-based K-12 Digital Citizenship Curriculum with lessons plans for you to teach students how to: